 Effective July 1, 2020, we and Bank of America ("BANA") dissolved the Banc of America Merchant Services joint venture ("BAMS" or the "joint venture"), of which we maintained a 51% controlling ownership interest.
 Upon dissolution of the joint venture's operations, the joint venture transferred a proportionate share of value, primarily the client contracts, to each party via an agreed upon contractual separation.
-The remaining activities of the joint venture will consist of supporting the transition of the business to each party and an orderly wind down of remaining BAMS assets and liabilities.
+The remaining activities of the joint venture consist of supporting the transition of the business to each party and an orderly wind down of remaining BAMS assets and liabilities.
 The revenues and expenses of the BAMS joint venture were consolidated into our financial results through the date of dissolution.
-The business transferred to us will continue to be operated and managed within our Acceptance segment.
+The business transferred to us is included within our Acceptance segment.

-We will continue to provide merchant processing and related services to former BAMS clients allocated to BANA, at BAMS pricing, through June 2023.
-We will also provide processing and other support services to new BANA merchant clients pursuant to a five-year non-exclusive agreement which, after June 2023, will also apply to the former BAMS clients allocated to BANA.
+We continue to provide merchant processing and related services to former BAMS clients allocated to BANA, at BAMS pricing, through June 2023.
+We also provide processing and other support services to new BANA merchant clients pursuant to a five-year non-exclusive agreement which, after June 2023, will also apply to the former BAMS clients allocated to BANA.
 In addition, both companies are entitled to certain transition services, at fair value, from each other through June 2023.

 On February 18, 2020, we sold a 60% controlling interest of our Investment Services business, subsequently renamed as Tegra118, LLC ("Tegra118").
-We received pre-tax proceeds of \$584 million, net of related expenses, resulting in a pre-tax gain on the sale of \$431 million, with a related tax expense of \$113 millio.
+We receive pre-tax proceeds of \$584 million, net of related expenses, resulting in a pre-tax gain on the sale of \$428 million, with a related tax expense of \$112 millio.
 The revenues, expenses and cash flows of the Investment Services business were consolidated into our financial results through the date of the sale transaction, and is reported within Corporate and Other.
-On February 2, 2021, Tegra118 completed a merger with a third party, resulting in a dilution of our ownership interest in the combined new entity, Wealthtech Holdings, LLC ("Wealthtech").
+On February 2, 2021, Tegra118 completed a merger with a third party, resulting in a dilution of our ownership interest in the combined new entity, Wealthtech Holdings, LLC, which was subsequently renamed as InvestCloud Holdings, LLC ("InvestCloud").
 In connection with the transaction, we made an additional capital contribution of \$200 million into the combined entity and recognized a pre-tax gain of \$28 million, with a related tax expense of \$6 million.
-Our remaining 24% ownership interest in Wealthtech is accounted for as an equity method investment.
+On June 30, 2021, we sold our entire ownership interest in InvestCloud for \$466 million, resulting in a pre-tax gain of \$33 million, with a related tax expense of \$8 million.
+We will continue to provide various technical and data center related services for defined periods under the terms of a pre-existing transition services agreement.